-The 2013 Legislature added an additional component to the general education program called location equity/local optional revenue.
+The 2013 Legislature added an additional component to the general education program called location equity, or local optional revenue.
 It allows school districts to access up to \$424 per adjusted pupil unit in board-approved revenue.
 Initially in FY 2015 the revenue authority was available only to metro and regional center districts.
 In FY 2016 the revenue authority was expanded to all districts and retitled local optional revenue.

 Like referendum revenue, local optional revenue is an equalized levy formula certified on referendum market value.
 It is equalized at the same rate as the second tier of referendum revenue, or \$510,000 of referendum market value per pupil.
-For fiscal year 2019, an estimated 314 districts chose to access local optional revenue.
-Total local optional revenue is projected to be \$370.8 million - \$318.3 million coming from local levy and \$52.5 million coming from state aid.
+For fiscal year 2020, an estimated 321 districts chose to access local optional revenue.
+Total local optional revenue is projected to be \$369.1 million: \$324.7 million coming from local levy and \$44.4 million coming from state aid.

 Equalizing Factor - The dollar amount used to calculate the state and local shares in formulas that are equalized.
-Most equalizing factors are fixed, such as that for operating capital revenue, which is set at \$24,241 for FY 2019.
+Most equalizing factors are fixed, such as that for operating capital revenue, which is set at \$23,902 for FY 2020.
 A fixed equalizing factor is a guarantee by the state that a certain tax rate will generate a certain amount of revenue for a school district, regardless of the district's property value.
-In the case of operating capital revenue, the state guarantees that a 1 percent tax rate will generate \$242 (calculation: $0.01 \times $24,241$) in revenue for the district, whether it is raised via the local property tax, or provided by the state.
+In the case of operating capital revenue, the state guarantees that a 1 percent tax rate will generate \$239 (calculation: $0.01 \times $23,902$) in revenue for the district, whether it is raised via the local property tax, or provided by the state.
 The percent of revenue in a given formula which will be raised through local levies is equal to the district's property value (in ANTC or market value for referendum) divided by the equalizing factor.
-In the case of operating capital revenue, for example, a district with \$7,870 in ANTC per pupil unit will raise 32 percent of its revenue locally (\$7,870 / \$24,241 = 0.32), with the balance being provided as state aid.
+In the case of operating capital revenue, for example, a district with \$7,870 in ANTC per pupil unit will raise 33 percent of its revenue locally (\$7,870 / \$23,902 = 0.33), with the balance provided through state aid.